-Assignments are given and submitted online through Moodle.
-Assignments: Late assignments will not be accepted.
+Assignments: Assignment are done using Maple and are submitted online through Moodle.

+Late assignments will not be accepted.
 Assignments contribute 10% to your final grade (see the Grading Scheme).
 Working regularly on the assignments, as well as class attendance and working on the problems in the class, is essential for success in this course.

-Midterm Test:

-There will be one midterm test (based on the material of weeks 1-6) which will contribute up to 25% to your final grade (see the Grading Scheme).
-It will be held in week 8, after the midterm break, on Wednesday, March 4, 2015.
+Midterm Test: There will be one midterm test (based on the material of weeks 1-6) which will contribute up to 25% to your final grade (see the Grading Scheme).
+It will be held in class in the week 7, on Wednesday February 17, 2016.